HariSekhon/DevOps-Bash-tools/README.md

 - `organize_downloads.sh` - moves files of well-known extensions in the `$HOME/Downloads` directory older than 1 week to capitalized subdirectories of their type to keep the `$HOME/Downloads/` directory tidy
 - `copy_to_clipboard.sh` - copies stdin or string arg to system clipboard on Linux or Mac
 - `paste_from_clipboard.sh` - pastes from system clipboard to stdout on Linux or Mac
+- `paste_from_clipboard_upon_changes.sh` - pastes from system clipboard to stdout on Linux or Mac whenever the clipboard changes
 - `paste_diff_settings.sh` - takes snapshots of before and after clipboard changes and diffs them to show config changes
 - `processes_ram_sum.sh` - sums the RAM usage of all processes matching a given regex in GB to one decimal place
 - `pldd.sh` - parses `/proc` on Linux to show the runtime `.so` loaded dynamic shared libraries a program pid is using.
 Runtime equivalent of the classic static `ldd` command and because the system `pldd` command often fails to attach to a process